btrungvo/ai-science-training-series/07_AITestbeds/2024-04-03_TrungVoHomeWork_Session7/Readme.md

 ## Sambanova
 Changed --ntask from 16 to 8
 ## Graphcore
 mnist on Graphcore.
-Epochs changed from 10 to 30
+Epochs changed from 10 to 30.
+Accuracy improved from 96.85% to 98.16%
 ```
 srun: job 20544 queued and waiting for resources
 srun: job 20544 has been allocated resources